airbytehq/airbyte/docs/integrations/sources/postgres.md

 - There is not a well-defined cursor candidate to use for Standard incremental mode.
 - You want to replace a previously configured full-refresh sync.
-- You are replicating Postgres tables less than 500GB.
-- Your database doesn't incur heavy writes that would lead to transaction ID wrap around
+- Your database doesn't incur heavy writes that would lead to transaction ID wraparound.
 - You are not replicating non-materialized views.
 Non-materialized views are not supported by xmin replication.

 ## Connecting with SSL or SSH Tunneling